Catholicism and sex shops: the struggle for Poland's soul

 “Young people are more independent nowadays, they try to control their fates, and they don’t need the whole surroundings: the rituals, visiting church every week, learning the prayers by heart,” he said.
 “I can’t see deeper meaning in it.”

-Aleksandra Miszczak, a student at Warsaw University, said she tried to practice her faith but struggled with the church’s position on issues such as partnerships between homosexuals.
+Aleksandra Miszczak, a student at Warsaw University, said she tried to practise her faith but struggled with the church’s position on issues such as partnerships between homosexuals.

 “I have many friends among them and I don’t get it,” she said.
 “Why should they be discriminated against, if they love each other the same as I love my boyfriend?”